-The mission of The Ten Seventeen Project is to provide a sustainable supply of high quality beef to local food banks and other entities serving food-insecure families, while uniting the culture of each local community we serve.
+The mission of The Ten Seventeen Project is to provide a sustainable supply of high quality beef to local food banks and other entities serving food-insecure families.

-The Ten Seventeen Cattle Project was formed in Powell Butte, Oregon on March 23, 2014 beginning with 9 mature cows to provide a sustainable supply of beef to local communities, while strengthening and supporting the rural culture and spirit.
-To date, this 501c3 non-profit program has distributed more than 76,000 pounds of meat to hungry families and individuals in need.
+Formed in Powell Butte, Oregon on March 23, 2014, this 501c3 non-profit program has distributed more than 80,000 pounds of meat to hungry families and individuals in need.

 The Ten Seventeen Project has the added dimension of providing a year-round training outlet for the thriving cowboy culture that surrounds the cattle property by allowing use of the cattle for popular arena roping activities such as jackpot roping events, youth rodeo camps and weekly roping practices that are open to the public, thereby reaching members of the local community as they take advantage of the facilities and livestock to hone their ranching and competitive skills.
 In other words, this community outreach to a wide array of rural and urban citizens is as easy as feeding a cow.

 The Ten Seventeen Project invests primarily in Corriente cattle, which are considered “easy keepers” because of natural attributes like high fertility, early maturity, trouble-free calving, and foraging efficiency, as well as disease and parasite resistance.
 Studies have shown that Corriente grazing habits are beneficial for rangelands and this breed eats significantly less than traditional beef cattle, requires less water and thrives on sparse, open-range landscapes; all while producing a leaner-than-average beef product.